adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/03-http/07-file-uploads.md

 ### Retrieving FormData Text Request Before Processing File

-You should pass in URL query parameter if you need to get text data before processing your file(s) with `request.only()`.
+You should pass in a URL query string parameter, with `/upload?param1=val1?&param2=val2` if you need to get text data before processing your file(s) with `request.only()`.

 ## Validating Uploaded Files
 AdonisJS automatically validate files when you try to access them.
 All you need to do is define the validation options.